LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning

 We construct \LCQA~to evaluate compositional, multi-answer commonsense reasoning by extending \textsc{CommonsenseQA}~\cite{talmor2019commonsenseqa}, a benchmark of 12,247 MCQs with one correct answer and four distractors that probes commonsense relations such as cause–effect, purpose, and spatial association. \LCQA~reformulates these single-answer questions into logically composed items that explicitly model relationships among plausible alternatives while preserving full compatibility with the MCQ format.

-\paragraph{Construction Pipeline.} The dataset is built using a three-stage pipeline that integrates neural generation with deterministic symbolic composition, converting atomic answers into logically structured multi-answer instances.
+\paragraph{Construction Pipeline} We build the dataset using a three-stage pipeline that combines neural generation with deterministic symbolic composition to convert atomic answers into logically structured multi-answer instances.

 \textit{Stage 1: Generation of Candidate Options.} Starting from \textsc{CommonsenseQA} questions and their gold answers, we sample 5,000 instances and use GPT-4o-mini to over-generate a diverse set of atomic answer candidates.
 The model is prompted to produce both plausible and implausible alternatives, with an emphasis on multi-step causal or situational reasoning rather than shallow lexical cues.
-This process yields 4-6 plausible and implausible candidate answers per question, spanning physical, social, and situational commonsense domains.
+This process yields 4--6 plausible and 4--6 implausible candidates per question, spanning physical, social, and situational commonsense domains.